dasmiq/herodotus-historic-present/herodotus-historic-present.md

 obvious examples of which are the "king dies, successor rules" combinations.

 The death of Aristagoras of Miletus (Hdt.
-5.126.1-6.1.1) is particul irly striking since it occurs over a book boundary and is accompanied by a shit in scene from Greeks to Persians.
+5.126.1-6.1.1) is particularly striking since it occurs over a book boundary and is accompanied by a shift in scene from Greeks to Persians.
 Herodotus employs historic presents on either side of the book division to mark the transition.
-Returning to an earlier exariple, we may observe that pémpô almost always marks a narrative transition by changing the scene from the place of the sender to the place of the receiver.
-This transitional function might be the best explanation for the large number of hi. toric presents of this verb.
+Returning to an earlier example, we may observe that pémpô almost always marks a narrative transition by changing the scene from the place of the sender to the place of the receiver.
+This transitional function might be the best explanation for the large number of historic presents of this verb.
 We may characterize transitional passages as particularly foregrounded since they advance not only their own narrative but they start the development of a new one.
 In fact, Rijksbaron's observation that historic presents "introduce a new series of actions" is special case of this transitional function.